 You can also make selections manually in the attribute table.
 The Split Address Review pane is contextually tied to the attribute table.
 Select rows or run queries directly on the table to update the records displayed in the Split Address Review pane.

-- If any addresses are parsed incorrectly, you can do any of the following: drag tokens from one row into another, drag to reorder tokens on the same row, or split tokens into more than one token.
+- If any addresses are parsed incorrectly, do any of the following: drag tokens from one row into another, drag to reorder tokens on the same row, or split tokens into more than one token.

 You can drag using a mouse, or you can use the Tab and arrow keys to move tokens.